-Pet dander is a little like dandruff flakes, only being smaller at around 2-3 microns in size it easily becomes airborne and inhaled.
+Pet dander is a little like dandruff flakes, only smaller; at around 2-3 microns in size it easily becomes airborne and can be inhaled.

 The origin of the allergens is in the pet’s urine, sweat and saliva.
-These excretions adhere to their skin, for example when they clean themselves, and thus part become of the dander they shed.
+These excretions adhere to their skin, for example when they clean themselves, and become of the dander they shed.

 Cat dander is the most commonly inhaled allergen after house dust mite and pollen.
 Other types of pet, such as dogs, mice and guinea pigs, may similarly cause allergic reactions.

 Because they are so light, pet allergens are widely distributed in the air, remaining airborne for several hours before settling, only to be easily stirred up into the air again.

 Clearly, the best way of avoiding pet dander is to not have a pet!
 However, many of us love our pets too much to do without them!
 In that case, there are various measures you can take to reduce your exposure, including controlling the pet’s access to certain rooms, and using an effective air purifier to neutralise the dander.

 Pet allergies are known to play a role in:

 People with a tendency to allergy (known as atopy), should avoid owning pets if possible.
 Unfortunately, some people who don’t initially exhibit allergic reactions, can nevertheless develop symptoms after continued exposure.